PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 fig.tight_layout()
 fig.subplots_adjust(top=0.95)
 ```

-Comparing them with scatterplots of the same six features with target.
-While there are similarities observed between the subplots of the PDPs, they are far from the same.
+Comparing them with scatterplots of the same six features with target,while there are similarities observed between the subplots of the PDPs, they are far from the same:

+* **scatterplot**: is at obervation level between predictor and target
+* **PD plot**: is between predictor and average prediction

+But you kind of can imagine that PDP is approximating collapsing target along the y-axis in a scatterplot.

 Note that had we used a linear regression model, the direction of 'DIS' (distance to employment ceters) would have been unintuitive.
 <figure>
   <img src="{{ "/images/posts/Top 6 Features Scatter Plots.png" | relative_url }}">
-  <figcaption>Scatter Plot of the Same Six Features with Actual Price</figcaption>
+  <figcaption>Scatterplot of the Same Six Features with Actual Price</figcaption>
 </figure>